Why Premarin Vaginal Cream?

 Now that you know how it works, start the conversation with your doctor.
 Our discussion guide can help.

 To treat moderate to severe painful intercourse, a symptom of vulvar and vaginal atrophy (VVA) due to menopause, Premarin Vaginal Cream can be applied twice a week or in a cyclic regimen of 21 days of therapy, followed by 7 days off therapy, using a 0.5 g dose.

 To help you remember to apply your prescribed dose, you could set reminders.

-Estrogens should be used at the lowest dose possible, only for as long as needed.
-You and your healthcare provider should talk regularly about whether you still need treatment.
+Estrogens should be used at the lowest effective dose, for the shortest duration consistent with treatment goals and risks for the individual woman.
+You and your doctor should talk regularly to decide how long you need treatment.